 Much as the ultimate causes of migration vary across species, the proximate causes, drivers and mechanism can vary considerably across and even within species (Shaw 2016).
 Some migrants follow a “green wave” of spring vegetation as it flowers across altitudinal or latitudinal gradients (Bischof et al. 2012, Kölzsch et al. 2015).
 These migrations can be considered “tactical,” as they can occur - as an extreme simplification - purely as response to local conditions.
-Other migrants perform long-distance migrations in anticipation that critical resources will be available at the time of arrival at the end point of migration (refs).
+Other migrants perform long-distance migrations in anticipation that critical resources will be available at the time of arrival at the end point of migration (your Ecosphere paper).
 This second behavior involves the greatest trade-off between the costs of migration against the benefits of accessing resources, whether food, suitable habitat for breeding, or predator refuge, that are highly seasonal and localized (refs).
 This approach can be considered “strategic” in the sense that it is driven not by immediate cues but by a remembered anticipation (Bracis and Mueller 2017).

 Migratory species are often considered to be more vulnerable to environmental change, as a disruption in either of the seasonal ranges or along a migratory corridor can have significant negative impacts (Wilcove and Wikelski 2008, Kauffman2021?).
 On the other hand, it has been argued that migratory species might be more resilient to disruptions due to their wide-ranging mobility (Robinson et al. 2009).
 Clearly, the ability to perform a migration without local cues in only possible if the behavior is hard-cued or remembered.
 On the other hand, a strictly programmed behavior can be maladaptive if conditions change.
+Because the scenarios underlying migration are multifold and complex, mathematical modeling may provide some insights and help clarify where, when, and under what conditions we might expect different kinds of migrations to operate.

 Diffusion-advection models have a long pedigree in animal movement modeling (Skellam 1951, Turchin 1998, Okubo and Levin 2001).
 These models are grounded in the general idea that animal movements - somewhat like movements of physical particles - combine a random (diffusive) component with a directed (advective) component.
 While direct relationships between diffusion models and movement data are somewhat tenuous (Gurarie and Ovaskainen 2011), as a theoretical tool for exploring processes they are invaluable for their versatility and the relative ease of numeric computation of the partial differential equations (PDEs) that are used to describe diffusion-advection models mathematically.
 Thus, much theoretical and some applied work has been done on refining the basic assumptions of diffusion models, e.g. by including heterogeneity in populations (Skalski and Gilliam 2003, Gurarie et al. 2009), fat-tailed dispersal kernels (Kot et al. 1996), non-linear or otherwise complex responses to resources and consepecifics (refs).

 Perhaps the greatest difference between animals and randomly moving passive particles described by diffusion models is cognition, including social behavior and memory.
 Refinements to diffusion-advection equations have revealed conditions under which non-local information gathering (Fagan et al. 2017) and behavioral switching may confer foraging advantages (Fagan et al. 2019), in particular when resources are dynamic and patchy.
-The interacting role of memory and sociality, in contrast, have been comparatively little studied.
+The interacting role of memory and sociality, in contrast, has been comparatively little studied.